hombit/freddi/Readme.md

                                      no: no wind
                                      SS73C: super-Eddington spherical wind from
                                    Shakura-Sunyaev 1973
-                                     Janiuk2015: super-Eddington Janiuk et al.
+                                     Janiuk2015: super-Eddington wind from
-                                   2015
+                                   Janiuk et al 2015.
+Requires --windA0 and --windB1 to be specified
                                      Woods1996: thermal wind Woods et al. 1996.
                                    Requires --windXi, --windTic and --windPow
-                                   to be specified  toy: a toy wind model used in arXiv:2105.11974, the mass loss rate is proportional to the central accretion rate.
+                                   to be specified
+                                     toy: a toy wind model used in
+                                   arXiv:2105.11974, the mass loss rate is
+                                   proportional to the central accretion rate.
+                                   Requires --windPow to be specified

+  --windA0 arg                     Dimensionless parameter characterizing the
+                                   strength of the super-Eddington wind in the framework of the model Janiuk et al. 2015.
+                                   Effective value range from 10 to 25 --windB1 arg                     The quantity is of the order of unity.
+                                   Characterizes the relationship between the
+                                   change in energy per particle and virial energy.
+                                   E = B_1 * k * T
-                                   Requires --windPow to be specified --windXi arg                     Ionization parameter, the ratio of the radiation and gas pressures --windTic arg                    Inverse Compton temperature, K.
+  --windXi arg                     Ionization parameter, the ratio of the
+                                   radiation and gas pressures --windTic arg                    Inverse Compton temperature, K.